bangladeshihistory/box/README.md

 ### What are the benefits
 ### Getting started

+1. clone the project

+### Working in the VirtualBox

+1. vagrant up
+2. vagrant ssh
+3. cd /var/www/metaterran
+4.

+### Updating the VirtualBox

 <!-- This is a Vagrant file and set of Chef recipes for building a basic node development environment.
 If you're not familiar with Vagrant, read more about it at http://www.vagrantup.com.